🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Mirrored Backsplash: A small panel behind the stove instantly brightens.

-• Glossy Decor: Trays, frames, or vases to catch light (and crumbs, FYI).
+• Glossy Decor: Trays, frames, or vases to catch the light.

 10. Curate A Capsule Collection Of Decor